 Hey you with the Linksys router!
 OEM firmwares are chock-full of security vulnerabilities that never get fixed and blatant factory backdoors.
 Flash it with the OpenWRT Linux firmware now.
 Get it done :)

 All you need is an Ethernet cable to connect your computer to the router and you're ready to flash.
 If you have an ultrabook with no Ethernet port, then get a cheap USB to Gigabit Ethernet adapter.

 Follow the link to the linksys_wrt3200acm device page and download the firmware linked in the Firmware OpenWRT Install column.

 Currently there is only one official hardware version of the router.

-Connect your computer to the router with an Ethernet cable to a LAN port on the router.
+Connect your computer with an Ethernet cable to a LAN port on the router.

 Don't flash the router over a wireless connection!
 After flashing the device, the radios are disabled.
 The only way to configure them, is over a wired connection, plus there is less risk of a disconnect while flashing.

-Leave the Internet port on the router connected to the Modem or Media Converter provided by your ISP, but it's not required at this point.
+You can leave the Internet port on the router connected to the Modem or Media Converter provided by your ISP, but it's not required at this point.